A (1998 Indian film): Plot

 Marina, a foreigner, wants to distribute the unreleased controversial film A, written and directed by Surya.
 However, the CBFC permits only 20 random minutes to be screened, and the climax is censored to such an extent that it no longer makes any sense.
 She suggests that the producers re-shoot the film.
 However, Surya is unable to participate in the film's shoot as he has become a drunkard after actress Chandini, who debuted with his film, rejected his love.
-Surya's family is unable to meet their ends after he stops directing films.
+Surya's family is unable to make ends meet after he stops directing films.
 Lost in his thoughts, he wanders near her house every night drunk, only to be expelled by her henchmen.

 Unable to bear Surya's torture, Chandini asks him to jump from a building to prove his love.
 Surya jumps without hesitation.
 While he survives the fall, he is badly wounded and admitted to the hospital by Marina and the team.
 One of Surya's former assistant directors explains Surya's past to Marina.
 Surya was a successful director who had no feelings, especially for a woman's love.
 After his current female lead fails to act properly, he casts Chandini after a chain of events.
 Initially, Surya rejects Chandini's love, but after frequent run-ins and days of pursuit, Surya falls in love with her madly.
 Surya later meets a rich and busy Chandini, who lives in a big bungalow and is now the mistress of a wealthy married businessman.

 Chandini defends herself, saying that Surya's views on the materialistic world influenced her to prioritize money over everything else after her father's death.
 He tries to explain to her that she is wrong, but is expelled.
 Due to this, Surya gave up everything and became an alcoholic, wandering near her house every day, hoping that she would accept him.
 Surya escapes from the hospital and is confronted by Marina, to whom Surya explains his love for Chandini.
 He then saves a novice actress named Archana from a group of henchmen who are revealed to be working for Chandini.
 Archana reveals Chandini was used as bait by the politicians to trap Surya and stop his A from releasing.